20 Myths about Male Condoms for Older Children

 Condoms are by far the easiest way to have safer sex, but the use of male condoms is riddled with myths, false perceptions, and unfounded fears.
 Working with schools and teachers we asked them to share with us the most common myths and misconceptions they have heard.
 This UNFPA publication has more details.

-So here’s our list of 20 messages that adolescents can learn and share, and of course, there are others!
+So here’s our list of 20 things that are not true that adolescents can learn and share, and of course, there are others!

 - Sex education promotes early sexual activity and promiscuity.